saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 ### TAP plan

-Each time a file is modified, its TAP plan needs to be recomputed.
+Each time a file is modified, its TAP plan needs to be recomputed manually.
 I don't think that needs further elaboration...

 ### Performance

 Performance is also one of the shortcomings.
-Because it's written in shell script, which relies on external programs to execute most of its operations, it takes almost 5 minutes (with one job) to complete the suite, when it could be way less.
+Because it's written in shell script, it takes almost 5 minutes (with one job) to complete the suite, when it could be way less.
 One of the other reasons is that it contains many 1-second sleeps, which could be smaller (depending on the file system timestamp granularity) if it had better configurability.

+{% info() %}
+1-second sleeps are useful to test if a time metadata has or hasn't changed because of an operation.
+{% end %}

 ### Documentation